itpropro/itpropro/README.md

 I am interested in modern Web Development strategies and technologies as well as everything Serverless, JAMStack and Automation with CI/CD.

-PS: As a former PowerShell MVP, there is only one true default shell on all operating systems (Windows, Linux/Unix, MacOS) :wink:
+PS: As a former PowerShell MVP, I know only one true default shell on all operating systems (Windows, Linux/Unix, MacOS) :wink:

 <p align="center">
   <h3 align="center">Contact</h3>